This article describes how to interpret scores from The PM Exam Simulator™ and how PMI scores its certification exams.

 - Above Target: The number of questions you answered correctly is above 75%.
 Your performance exceeds the minimum requirements for this exam.

 Our rule of thumb is: If you consistently score 70% or more questions on your first attempt (i.e., when you answer an exam simulator question that you have never seen before), you can consider yourself to be ready to sit for the real PMI® exam.
 This rule is, of course, only a generalization.
 Everyone is different.
-There is no guarantee that attaining passing or high scores in The PM Exam Simulator ensures that you will pass the actual Project Management Professional (PMP)® Exam.
+There is no guarantee that attaining passing or high scores in The PM Exam Simulator ensures that you will pass the actual exam from the Project Management Institute (PMI)®.

 Are the PMI® exam questions as challenging as The PM Exam Simulator™ questions?

-Anecdotally, we are being told by our students that the questions in The PM Exam Simulator™ are very close to what you will find on the real PMP Exam.
-But in some instances, The PM Exam Simulator™ questions are more challenging than those on the real exam.
+Anecdotally, we are being told by our students that the questions in The PM Exam Simulator™ are very close to what you will find on the real PMI exam.
+In some instances, The PM Exam Simulator™ questions are more challenging than those on the real exam.
 This fact meets the simulator's vision and mission, which is to provide a tool that simulates the actual exam as closely as possible by going above and beyond what you need for the exam.